-Remand prisoners are allowed up to three visitors at a time, three times in each week [see Correctional Services Act 1982 s 34(2) and Correctional Services Regulations 2001 reg 35(2)].
-Other prisoners are allowed one visit, of up to three people, once in each two week period [see s 34(1) and reg 35(1)].
+Remand prisoners are allowed up to three visitors at a time, three times in each week [see Correctional Services Act 1982 (SA) s 34(2) and Correctional Services Regulations 2016 (SA) reg 39(2)].
+Other prisoners are allowed one visit, of up to three people, once in each two week period [see s 34(1) and reg 39(1)].

-The Cheif Executive of the Department can permit extra visits for special reasons (although this is very rare) and can also stop a particular person from visiting a prisoner.
+The Chief Executive of the Department can permit extra visits for special reasons (although this is very rare) and can also stop a particular person from visiting a prisoner.

 See Correctional Services Act 1982 s 34(4).

-If a person would like to request approval of the Chief Executive, they should do so by letter to:
+If a person would like to request approval of the Chief Executive to visit a prisoner, they should do so by letter to:

 The letter should cover things such as:

-If the approval is sought for a child to visit a prisoner serving imprisonment in relation to child sex offences, the letter should also cover the child's relationship to the prisoner and whether the child was a victim of the offending.
+If the approval is sought for a child to visit a prisoner who has ever been found guilty of a child sexual offence, the letter should also cover the child's relationship to the prisoner and whether the child was a victim of the offending.

 The Chief Executive will respond to requests for approval by return letter.